meefs/SoundThread/README.md

 > [CDP About](https://www.composersdesktop.com/docs/html/cdphome.htm)

 ## Download
-The latest builds for Mac and Windows can be found in [Releases](https://github.com/j-p-higgins/SoundThread/releases/latest) Additionally you will need to download CDP for SoundThread to interface with, this can be [downloaded here](https://www.unstablesound.net/cdp.html).
+The latest builds for Mac and Windows can be found in [Releases](https://github.com/j-p-higgins/SoundThread/releases/latest).
+Additionally you will need to download CDP for SoundThread to interface with, this can be [downloaded here](https://www.unstablesound.net/cdp.html).

 ## What works?
-SoundThread is currently in Alpha and as such there are some bugs, missing features and limitations.
+SoundThread is currently in Beta and as such there are some bugs, missing features and limitations.
 However, it is mostly very stable and has enough implemented already to be a powerful sound design tool.
 ### Currently implemented features:
 - Node based patching system with support for patching parallel processes and mixing outputs
 - A selection of popular CDP time domain and frequency domain processes: